 In 2000, Camp Pathfinder alumni, and Rochester locals Scott Forsyth and Trip Pierson helped camp owners the Prewitts, Arthurs and Sladdens create a fund to help boys and girls attend camps Pathfinder and Northway.
 Administered as a 501(c)(3) scholarship fund through the Rochester Area Community Foundation (RACF), Algonquin Campership Fund (ACF) accepts tax-deductible charitable gifts that directly benefit families and school groups with limited financial resources.
 The Fund also attracts support from family charitable funds and trusts, focused on education, outdoor opportunities for at-risk youth, and conservation-ecology learning and action.
 Fundraising, and the recruitment and review of applicants, is handled by a volunteer steering committee of camp alumni representing many decades of attendance and service.
 Virtually 100% of donations is directed to endowment and direct annual scholarship.

 As ACF celebrates 23 years, over $800,000 has been granted to individual summer campers and to inner city student groups, using camp for vital outdoor education experiences.
 Meanwhile, the Fund’s endowment remains at a strong and growing $636,000.
 There are minimal overhead costs: virtually all of the giving goes to the kids.
 Think of it!
 We have generated over one million dollars of support, both for the camps we love and the young people who need a helping hand to experience camp’s amazing lifelong effects.

-In 2017-2018, dozens of campers – as individuals and in selected school groups – benefitted from ACF support to attend Northway and Pathfinder.
-The goals for 2017-2018 are to increase the ACF donor base, and to re-engage traditional donors.
-The 2017-2018 summer seasons were typical for ACF: 4 girls and 11 boys attended Northway and Pathfinder summer camps as ACF campership awardees.
-ACF has also developed highly successful outdoor education partnerships with three WNY schools in low-income urban centers: Wilson High School and World of Inquiry in Rochester, and City Honors HS in Buffalo.
-In 2017-2018, these schools sent 380 students to Camp Pathfinder scholastic programs with help from ACF awards.
+While the coronavirus panademic put a halt to summer camp plans this year, we have high hopes for summer 2021.
+Goals for 2020-2021 include increasing the ACF donor base, and to re-engage school group alumni, and the creation of a new funding arm to support enrichment programs related to outdoor education and safety for local organizations and camps.
+ACF has developed highly successful outdoor education partnerships with three WNY schools in low-income urban centers: Wilson High School and World of Inquiry in Rochester, and City Honors HS in Buffalo.
 Several notable alumni of these school partnerships have gone on to work on the Pathfinder guide staff.